 "Surgery" can be a frightening word when it comes to your four-legged companion, so we make it a personal goal to detail the steps of what you can expect, should your pet ever need surgery, to give you peace of mind.
-Please refer to the sections below to learn more about the phases of surgery here at La Crosse Veterinary Clinic.
+Please refer to the sections below to learn more about the phases of dog and cat surgery here at La Crosse Veterinary Clinic.

 When you arrive for your pre-surgery visit, scheduled up to one week prior to your pet's surgery, your pet will be weighed and a pre-anesthetic physical exam will be performed by the veterinarian.
 The procedure(s) and available options will be discussed, an estimate of cost will be presented to you, and the Pre-Anesthetic Consent Form will be completed.
 This form contains phone numbers where you can be reached throughout the day, authorization to perform the procedure, and payment methods.